Do I need bicycle insurance?

 Bikes are a great way of getting around; cheap to run, environmentally friendly and not to mention that cycling is a great form of exercise.

 But unfortunately, thieves also love bicycles.
 Not because they’re healthy or good for the planet, but because they’re easy to steal.

 Top-of-the-range bicycles can often cost well over £1,000, but too many are left unsecure or in unlocked sheds and garages.

 And some make the mistake of using poor-quality bike locks.
 So opportunist thieves can crack them open and ride off in seconds.

 More than 500,000 bikes are stolen every year, and the numbers are rising.
-If you have a bike, you need to cherish it as much as thieves do.
-That means treating it to a good lock and chain, taking care where you leave it, and insuring it properly.
+If you have one, you need to cherish it.

 Keeping it wheel

-However, there are some home insurance providers that offer additional cover for bikes, so search for a policy that includes specific cover that meets your needs.
+However, some home insurance companies offer additional cover for bikes, so search for a policy that includes specific cover that meets your needs.